Softorage/Softorage/content/legal/terms-and-conditions.md

 This terms of use and permissions within and any dispute or claim arising out of or in connection with it or its subject matter or formation shall be governed by and construed in accordance with the laws of the Republic of India and submitted to the exclusive jurisdiction of the the courts in Mumbai, India.

+You agree that you have read and understood all the coditions enumerated in this document, [Disclaimer](/legal/disclaimer), [Cookie Policy](/legal/cookie-policy) and [Privacy Policy](/legal/privacy-policy).
 Please proceed only if you accept all the conditions enumerated herein above, out of your free will and consent.